apavlyk/python_stuff/README.md

-Suite of python scripts for varios aims
+The suite of python scripts for various aims